Alexander Kipnis: Critical appreciation

 Among Kipnis's most celebrated roles were the bass parts in operas by Mozart and Wagner, as well as the title role in Mussorgsky's Boris Godunov and the part of Rocco in Fidelio by Beethoven.
 In Germany he also was renowned as a Verdi singer.
 He was a distinguished interpreter of German lieder and Russian songs, too.

-During the 1920s and 1930s, Kipnis's chief bass rivals were the vibrant Italians Nazzareno De Angelis, Ezio Pinza and Tancredi Pasero in the Verdi repertoire, and the black-voiced Norwegian Ivar Andresen in the Wagner repertoire.
-His recordings of lieder by Brahms, Wolf and Schubert are highly prized today, as are his many impressive operatic recordings, especially those dating from the 1920s and 1930s.
+During the 1920s and 1930s, Kipnis's chief bass rivals were the Italians Nazzareno De Angelis, Ezio Pinza and Tancredi Pasero in the Verdi repertoire, and the Norwegian Ivar Andresen in the Wagner repertoire.

 Family

 In 1925, Kipnis married Mildred Eleanor Levy.
 Their son Igor Kipnis was a harpsichordist.

 Recordings

 CD reissues of his recorded work include: